sbastiangc/Introduction-to-machine-learning-Sprint-8/README.md

 # Project Description:

 Mobile company Megaline found out that its customers are using legacy plans.
 They want to develop a model that can analyze customer behavior and recommend one of Megaline's new plans: Smart or Ultra.
 You have access to data of subscribers who have already switched to new plans.
-For this classification task, **you must create a model that chooses the right plan.** Develop a model as accurate as possible.
+For this classification task, **you must create a model that choose the right plan.** Develop a model as accurate as possible.
 In this project, the accuracy threshold is 0.75.
 Use the dataset to check for accuracy.

 # Data: